dotnetfx/react-tailblocks/README.md

 ## Documentation
 Detailed documentation is not yet available.
 If you are using this early version of the component library please see the code for usage details.
+Each component has default parameters specified that will give you insight into its usage.

 ## Usage